donkirkby/donimoes/docs/rules.md

     6|3 3|2 4*2

 Dominoes must either be played against an end of the line, or against the sniff.
-(The sniff is explained in the rules for doubles.)
+(The sniff is explained below in the rules for doubles.)
 This example is not valid, because the 34 domino wasn't played against one of the ends.

     6|3 3|2